yingying96/kantuscripts/README.md

 Please register at the test website provided.

-Macro 1 - Login to ACME System

-Macro 2 - Save Vendor Details
+Macro 1 - Login And Save Vendor Details As CSV

-Macro 3 - Screenshot Vendor Invoices
+Macro 2 - Screenshot Vendor Invoices